ambar-ml/Machine-translation-English-to-hindi-using-Speech/README.md

 4.For hindi fasttext word embeddings have been used.

-5.For english glove2vec embediings have been used.
+5.For english glove2vec embeddings have been used.